Prem-Deep9/Clustering/README.md

 # Clustering
-implementing the k-means and k-medians clustering algorithms using the Python programming language from scratch
+Implementing the k-means and k-medians clustering algorithms using the Python programming language from scratch